Variations of the Kibble-Zurek scaling exponents of trapped Bose gases: Results and Discussion

 \subsection{KZ scaling exponents}

-In order to extract the scaling exponent $\alpha^{}_{\text{KZ}}$ reliably, it is necessary to properly determine the range of $r_q$ within which KZ scaling is valid.
+While the $\beta$ parameter, extracted from the saturation-model fit, is suggestive of the power-law scaling behavior, in order to extract the scaling exponent $\alpha^{}_{\text{KZ}}$ reliably, it is necessary to properly determine the range of $r_q$ within which KZ scaling is valid.
 Evidently, the fast quench regime should be excluded due to vortex number saturation.
 The extremely slow quench regime should also be excluded due to the ``finite-size effect" which results in vortex number suppression~\cite{Pyka2013,del_Campo_2011}.
-Here we outline the method used in this study for determining the appropriate KZ scaling regime.
+Here we outline the method used in this paper for determining the appropriate KZ scaling regime.

 To obtain the proper scaling region, we fit a power-law function of the form $N_{v} = N_{0}r_q^{\alpha^{}_{\text{KZ}}}$ to various subsets of the entire dataset and study the variations in the values of the $\chi^{2}_{\nu}$ of the fit and the corresponding $\alpha^{}_{\text{KZ}}$.
 The results of the vortex quench data obtained in our sample in harmonic trap D are shown in Fig.~\ref{fig:akzchi2vscutoffs}(b).
 The subset of the data that minimizes the $\chi^{2}_{\nu}$ and results in a stable value of $\alpha^{}_{\text{KZ}}$ is chosen as the appropriate KZ scaling region, indicated by the blue-shaded region.
 In Fig.~\ref{fig:akzchi2vscutoffs}(a), the left subfigure shows the effect of including low rate data points into our fit on the values of the scaling exponent $\alpha^{}_{\text{KZ}}$ and the fit $\chi^{2}_{\nu}$.
 The right subfigure shows the corresponding effects of including high rate data points into our fit on these values.
 As indicated by the plot of the $\chi^{2}_{\nu}$ value for different low and high rate cutoffs, excluding the two lowest and the three highest rate data points from our KZ scaling regime is justified as evidenced by the diverging values of the $\chi^{2}_{\nu}$ and the resultant values of $\alpha^{}_{\text{KZ}}$.
 With this choice of the KZ scaling region, indicated by the blue-shaded region in Fig.~\ref{fig:akzchi2vscutoffs}(b), we obtained a scaling exponent of $\alpha^{}_{\text{KZ}} = 1.8(1)$.
 The KZ scaling regions for all the other trap configurations are determined using the same strategy.
 Using this method, we observed that slow quench rates with $N_v<1$ were excluded from the fit region.
 This is not surprising since the finite-size effect becomes significant in the slow quench regime.
 We also find that the optimal high rate cutoff $r_{h}$ is approximately $0.84r_{\text{sat}}$.
 Alternatively, this allows us to approximate the KZ scaling regime by setting the low cutoff rate $r_l$ to the lowest rate with $N_v>1$, and the high cutoff rate to $r_h = 0.84r_{\text{sat}}$.